fily55/rtc/README.md

 ## Getting Started

-First, run the development server:
+Install packages and then run the development server:

 ```bash
 npm run dev